roby2014/mavspec/README.md

 > ### WARNING!!!
 >
-> This project is intended to be used with other Mavka tools.
-For now its API will be extremely unstable.
-Once the
+> This project is intended to be used with other [Mavka](https://gitlab.com/mavka) tools.
+For now its API is still
-> library will be successfully consumed by these projects, API will be stabilised.
+> unstable.
+Once the library will be successfully consumed by these projects, API will be stabilised.

 Documentation can be found [here](https://docs.rs/mavspec/latest/mavspec/).